• Home

 Top Tip

-I prefer using a large electric roaster to the oven when cooking this oven-barbecued beef brisket.
-I preheat the roaster to 300°F, place the meat and the marinade in the inner pot, close the lid securely, and after about 4 to 5 hours, it comes out perfect every time.
+I prefer using a large electric roaster over the oven when cooking this oven-barbecued beef brisket.
+I preheat the roaster to 300°F, place the meat and the marinade in the inner pot, close the lid securely, and after about 4 to 5 hours, the result is perfect every time.
 It also frees up my oven space for other baked dishes.
 The roaster works well when roasting a turkey, too!

 Equipment